beejjorgensen/bgpython/src/bgpython_chapter_14_exc.md

 We compared and contrasted error handling via return values with error handling with exceptions, wrote programs that could catch exceptions and handle them, and also wrote programs that generates our own, new exceptions.

+Additionally, we learned how flow control works around exception handling, with the `else` and `finally` clauses.

 Any time you learn a new basic way of doing something, it's difficult to wrap your head around at first.
 But enough practice with it, and I